-Application forms are available at: www.arts.gov.au.
+Application forms are available at: Error!
+Hyperlink reference not valid.www.arts.gov.au.

 Applicants should review these Guidelines, the Location Offset Glossary and the Application Form before the start of production to ensure that all required information is recorded, and can be provided, in the formats required in the Application Form.
 Applicants are also encouraged to seek accounting advice, from an Australian production accountant, before the start of production in Australia to ensure that expenditure records are appropriately documented and the relevant information can be extracted from the systems used.